sewaneedata/BOHEMIA-2024/README.md

    3. `3_differences.r` : R script creating histograms and bar charts showing the usage of bed nets for the efficacy dataset over 7 visits (6 months).
 Also, a layered bar chart showing the relation in columns: slept_under_net_last_night and num_nights_sleep_under_net (over last week).
    4. `4_effects.r` : R script showing the relationship between bed net usage and environmental factors (temperature and precipitation) for both safety and efficacy datasets (over 4 months) along with only efficacy dataset (over 6 months).
    5. `5_communmityusage.r` : R script trying to analyze if there is a relationship between malaria incidents and bed net usage for each cluster using a scatterplot.
+   6. `6_autocorsafe.r` : R script analysing the likelihood of someone using or not using a bed net based on their previous answers for safety dataset.
+   7. `7_autocoreff.r`: R script analysing the likelihood of someone using or not using a bed net based on their previous answers for the efficacy dataset.

 ## Instructions